 Offering New Research in a Crisis

 Of particular note is ICI’s work on the experience of ETFs in the COVID-19 crisis.
-Throughout the summer, ICI conducted a rigorous analysis of how ETFs and their investors reacted during the unprecedented market volatility of March 2020.
-This research, developed through ICI’s close work with a diverse group of participants in the ETF ecosystem, including ETF sponsors and members of ICI’s ETF committees, shows that the ETF industry proved its resilience.
+Throughout the summer, ICI conducted a rigorous analysis of how these funds and their investors reacted during the unprecedented market volatility of March 2020.
+This research, developed through ICI’s close work with a diverse group of participants in the ecosystem, including ETF sponsors and members of ICI’s ETF committees, shows that the ETF industry proved its resilience.
 Additionally, ETFs proved their value, acting as a source of stability and an important source of price discovery in the fixed-income market by providing investors with real-time views on the value of underlying bonds.

 Investors Turn to ETFs to Quickly and Efficiently Transfer and Hedge Risks in Stressed Markets

 Total ETF trading volume and ETF share of US stock market trading volume; daily, January 2–May 29, 2020

 Source: Investment Company Institute tabulations of Bloomberg and Cboe Exchange, Inc. data